-Using a technology similar in principle to 3D printers, digital fabrication systems, or fabbers as they are more commonly known, create solid objects based on the inputted design.
-Often summarised as a small, self contained factory, fabbers are used to make not only prototypes but also the final product.
+Using technology similar in principle to 3D printers, digital fabrication systems, or fabbers as they are more commonly known, create solid objects based on the inputted design.
+Often summarised as a small, self-contained factory, fabbers are used to make not only prototypes but also the final product.

 Fabbers are categorised by their functions.
 Subtractive fabbers, also called computer-numerically controlled machines, build the models by carving into a solid block of raw material.
 Additive fabbers are more like traditional 3D printers in that they add layers and mould the material into the correct shape.
 Formative fabbers apply pressure to the raw material to form the desired shape and hybrid fabbers combine one or more of the other fabber functions.

 Perhaps the most ingenious adaptation of inkjet printer technology to date has been that of Professor Makota Nakamura who is using a 3D inkjet printer to eject many thousands of cells per second to form a 3-dimensional biological structure.
 He has already used the technology, which functions in a similar manner to other 3D printers by building layer upon layer of cells, to make a tube just 1mm in diameter with double walls similar to those found in human blood vessels.

 This is only the first step towards his ultimate goal: to build a fully functional human heart using the patient's own cells.
 It won't happen any time soon though, Nakamura says it could take him 20 years before the bioprinter is ready for real-world application.
 The possibilities are, however, incredible.